 Scientific, modeling and simulation applications that require high confidence in the results of possibly complex, expensive and extended calculation.

-It should not be assumed, however, that other developers can ignore this document.
+It cannot be assumed, however, that other developers can ignore this document.
 A weakness in a non-critical application may provide the route by which an attacker gains control of a system or otherwise disrupts co-hosted applications that are critical.
 It is hoped that all developers would use this document to ensure that common vulnerabilities are removed or at least minimized from all applications.

 This document does not address software engineering and management issues such as how to design and implement programs, use configuration management tools, use managerial processes, and perform process improvement.
 Furthermore, the specification of properties and applications to be assured are not treated.
 While this document does not discuss specification or design issues, there is recognition that boundaries among the various activities are not clear-cut.
 This document seeks to avoid the debate about where low-level design ends and implementation begins by treating selected issues that some might consider design issues rather than coding issues.

-It should be noted that this document is inherently incomplete.
-It is not possible to provide a complete list of programming language vulnerabilities because new weaknesses are discovered continually.
+This document is inherently incomplete.
+In fact it is not possible to provide a complete list of programming language vulnerabilities because new weaknesses are discovered continually.
 Any such report can only describe those that have been found, characterized, and determined to have sufficient probability and consequence.

-Programming Languages — Guidance to avoiding vulnerabilities in programming languages – Part 1: Language-independent guidance
+Programming Languages —Avoiding vulnerabilities in programming languages – Part 1: Language-independent catalogue of vulnerabilities

 1. Scope

 This document specifies software programming language vulnerabilities to be avoided in the development of systems where assured behaviour is required for security, safety, mission-critical and business-critical software.
-In general, this guidance is applicable to the software developed, reviewed, or maintained for any application.
+In general, the description of the vulnerabilities and description of avoidance mechanisms are applicable to the software developed, reviewed, or maintained for any application.

 Vulnerabilities are described in a generic manner that is applicable to a broad range of programming languages.